ibm-cloud-docs/loadbalancer-service/faqs.md

 {: #faqs-autoscaling}
 {: faq}

-The IBM Cloud Load Balancer service does not support autoscaling at this time.
+The IBM Cloud Load Balancer service does not support autoscaling currently.

 ## How can I monitor my IBM Cloud Load Balancer metrics?
 {: #faqs-monitor-metrics}
 {: faq}

 The IBM Cloud Load Balancer service supports monitoring with {{site.data.keyword.mon_full_notm}}.
-For more information, see [Monitoring metrics using {{site.data.keyword.mon_full_notm}}](/docs/loadbalancer-service?topic=loadbalancer-service-monitoring-metrics#monitoring-metrics).
+For more information, see [Monitoring metrics that use {{site.data.keyword.mon_full_notm}}](/docs/loadbalancer-service?topic=loadbalancer-service-monitoring-metrics#monitoring-metrics).

 ## What information do I need to file an IBM Support ticket?
 {: #faqs-ticket}